saadmk11/redis-search-django/README.md

 For more details checkout [redis-om docs](https://github.com/redis/redis-om-python/blob/main/docs/getting_started.md)

-### Faceted Search / RediSearch Aggregation
+### RediSearch Aggregation / Faceted Search

-`redis-om` does not supports faceted search (RediSearch Aggregation).
+`redis-om` does not support faceted search (RediSearch Aggregation).
 So this package uses `redis-py` to do faceted search.

 #### Example